eLindemann/ShireReckoning/README.md

 There are features planned for this app.
 In its current state it only tells today's date in Shire Reckoning.
 Future releases plan to have the ability to save dates, perhaps a changing background color based on the date of the year (maybe reflecting colors of the seasons), and maybe even a widget.
 Of course, I am also open to ideas.
 Feel free to make a pull request if you'd like to work with the code.
 If you wish to contribute, that's awesome.
 I'd live to see what the community can do.

-If you wish to use the calculation code for your own purposes, I request that you give credit where it's due.
-DBAA.
+If you wish to use the calculation code for your own purposes, I request that you give credit where it's due. <a href="https://www.urbandictionary.com/define.php?term=DBAA">DBAA</a>.